 - Cutting a brisket 1 day after smoking it.

 - Geeks Basic Brisket

-- › Brand New to Smoking 7 minutes ago
+- › Which stick burner to buy??
+19 minutes ago

 - › FireBoard - Cloud Connected Smart Thermometer by SmokinAl